The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 Dependencies 3 findings

-Ranked.
-Evidence-weighted.
+Routed.
+Dependency-resolved.
 Signed by someone accountable.
-You know what to fix first and what not to touch yet.
+You know what's upstream, what's downstream, and what not to touch yet.

 The part that makes the answer different